nrwiersma/ConfigManager/README.md

 ```
 void setAPFilename(const char *filename)
 ```
-> Sets the path in SPIFFS to the webpage to be served by the access point.
+> Sets the path in LittleFS to the webpage to be served by the access point.

 ### setAPTimeout
 ```